Toggle Contrast

 • Review the learning and embed new skills into practice.

-BHSCP courses for April and May 2024 are now live and can be booked via the Learning Zone platform and courses for the rest of the year will be live on Learning Zone by the end of April 2024.
-Agency Leads have been contacted requesting account information requirements for professionals who will require a Learning Zone account to view and book training from April.
+BHSCP courses are now booked via the Learning Zone platform.
+Agency Leads have been contacted requesting account information requirements for professionals who will require a Learning Zone account to view and book training from April 2024.
 Once an account has been created for individuals they will receive an activation email from the Learning Zone.
 If you need a Learning Zone account and haven’t yet requested one please email BHSCP@brighton-hove.gov.uk .
+Once you have an account you can book BHSCP courses.

 Click here to return to our Multi-Agency Training page.